In case of emergency, students should call 911 from their cell phone or 9-911 from a campus phone.

 In case of emergency, students should call 911 from their cell phone or 9-911 from a campus phone.
 Local ambulance service will transport your student to Berkshire Medical Center's emergency department, 10 minutes from campus.
 Depending on a student's particular condition, transportation may be arranged to comprehensive medical centers in nearby Pittsfield, MA or Bennington, VT.

-- Allergy shots, lab tests, physical and gynecological exams, and an orthopedic clinic are also available on campus by appointment.
+- Lab tests, physical and gynecological exams, and an orthopedic clinic are also available on campus by appointment.

 - There are no charges for clinic visits at our center for Integrative Wellbeing Services in Pond House.